 It takes commitment to remain focused and make your week productive.
-A research conducted by the University of California revealed that you need 30 minutes to refocus after being distracted on a task.
+Research conducted by the University of California revealed that you need 30 minutes to refocus after being distracted on a task.
 With so many distractions pulling at our attention, how can we complete our weekly to-do lists?

 With the introduction of new technologies and the popularization of remote work, you can expect more and more distractions.
-Meanwhile, it is possible to relieve yourself of pressure and burden when you master how to organize your chores, tasks, and responsibilities with weekly to-do lists.
+Meanwhile, it is possible to relieve yourself of pressure when you master how to organize your chores, tasks, and responsibilities with weekly to-do lists.

 Table of Contents

 A to-do list is a schedule that itemizes what you need to and when you have to do it to enable you to simplify your life and improve task management.
 You can plan your to-do list every week to ensure that you’re achieving what matters.

 Here’s what daily to-do lists do well – and where they fall short:

 1. Keep You From Forgetting Daily Tasks

 When you have a thousand things buzzing around your head, it is easy to let something slip past you.
 Once you’ve organized your weekly asks, a to-do list puts all that noise onto paper, so you don’t forget anything.
 It also frees up brain capacity, so you don’t have to wake up in the middle of the night with the sinking feeling that you have forgotten something.

 Nowadays remote work is booming.
 And along with that, a dip in productivity.
 If you work from home, you know how tricky it can be to give your day routine and structure.
 But a to-do list with specific daily tasks to work toward gives your day momentum.